MQTT broker

 In MQTT, a “broker” is basically a server that you connect to, in order to read (subscribe) or write (publish) data on named topics.
 A topic has a name (such as emf/ducks)and a set of clients which are subscribed to it at any point in time.

 MQTT doesn’t place any restrictions on what you send in payloads to a given topic.
 It could be UTF-8 text, JSON, or a binary message!
-Make sure you publish your data in a format that’s relatively easy to consume, though :)
+Try to publish your data in a format that’s relatively easy to decode, though :)

 Server connection details